LearnOnDemandSystems/idl-md-template/content.md

 3. For hyperlinking to work, TOC entries should be entered in the following
    format:
    [Exercise or task name](#exercise-or-task-name-with-dashes-for-spaces)
-4. The TOC is currently not used by the idl.md parser.
+4. The TOC is currently not used by the content.md parser.
 It is simply a nice ways to get fast access to various tasks and exercises.
-Future versions of the parser may leverage the TOC to define exercise/task positioning as an idl.md file is imported.
+Future versions of the parser may leverage the TOC to define exercise/task positioning as a content.md file is imported.

 If you do not want a table of contents for your markdown document, remove this comment as well as the table of contents below this comment.